wehlutyk/thesis/content/1-introduction-2-review.md

 A notable feature of this programme is that it does not constrain itself into a particular view of what culture is.
 While the main authors do define culture as "information that people acquire from others by teaching, imitation, and other forms of social learning" [@boyd_origin_2005, p.
 3], a definition which at first sight might prove difficult to reconcile with a non-informational view of culture (such as the incorporated views from @sec:intro-review-social), the mathematical models do not constrain the concept of culture as much.
 The approach also has deep links with the analysis of *Niche Construction* [e.g. @odling-smee_niche_2003], which offers promising steps towards a reconciliation with non-informational views of culture stressing the importance of the development process in evolution.
-I return to this subject in more detail in @sec:intro-developments.
+I return to this subject in more detail in @sec:intro-review-developments.

 #### Parisian